Essentials of Assessment

-- Aerobic exercise is also recommended to improve cardiovascular health3,4,6.
+- Aerobic exercise is also recommended to improve cardiovascular health.3,4,6,16

 - Early screening for all of these diagnoses should include labs such as vitamin D and calcium, DEXA, EKG, echocardiogram, and pulmonary function testing, in addition to evaluation and management by physical therapy, occupational therapy and speech therapy.

-- Cardiac complications are common in the DMs and in EDMD, but these are rare and mild in FSHD.
-The most common complications are conduction disturbances leading to arrhythmias and cardiomyopathy4,5.
-These patients require referral to cardiology and yearly EKG.
-Pacemaker or implantable cardioverter placement is recommended in EDMD patients with any degree of heart block or bradycardia, because of the increased risk of sudden cardiac death7.
+- Cardiac complications are common in the DMs, LGMD and in EDMD, but these are rare and mild in FSHD.
+The most common complications are conduction disturbances leading to arrhythmias and cardiomyopathy.4,5 These patients require referral to cardiology and yearly EKG.
+Pacemaker or implantable cardioverter placement is recommended in EDMD patients with any degree of heart block or bradycardia, because of the increased risk of sudden cardiac death.7

-- In the DMs, myotonia often precedes weakness and can cause difficulties swallowing, prolonged grip, and pain, however they can effectively be treated with mexiletine (though mexilitine is contraindicated in the presence of cardiac abnormalities)1,3,4,6.
+- In the DMs, myotonia often precedes weakness and can cause difficulties swallowing, prolonged grip, and pain, however they can effectively be treated with mexiletine (though mexiletine is contraindicated in the presence of cardiac abnormalities).1,3,4,6

-- Pain is a common feature in all of these disorders and can be managed using conventional non-pharmacologic methods (massage, chiropractors, warm baths, etc), as well as conventional pharmacologic agents (NSAID, acetaminophen, gabapentin, TCA’s etc).
-DM1 and DM2 pain may respond to low dose glucocorticoid, or mexilitine.
-However, given the chronic risks and co-existing respiratory muscle weakness, medications that suppress respirations, such as opioids, should be avoided3,4.
+- Excessive daytime sleepiness (EDS) is more common in DM1 than DM2 and can be exacerbated by respiratory issues.
+Fatigue is common in both.
+Methylphenidate (Ritalin) and modafinil (Provigil) can be helpful in treatment.1,3,4,6 Pain is a common feature in all of these disorders and can be managed using conventional non-pharmacologic methods (massage, chiropractors, warm baths, etc.), as well as conventional pharmacologic agents (NSAID, acetaminophen, gabapentin, TCA’s etc.).
+DM1 and DM2 pain may respond to low dose glucocorticoid, or mexiletine.
+However, given the chronic risks and co-existing respiratory muscle weakness, medications that suppress respirations, such as opioids, should be avoided.3,4

 - Patients with DM1 typically have some cognitive impairment, deficits in recognition of facial emotion and avoidant or apathetic personality5.
 Neuropsychology testing can be helpful to better characterize their deficits and assist with developing individual educational plans (IEP) for adolescent patients.